iTwin/itwinjs-core/docs/learning/ECSqlReference/InstanceQuery.md

   LIMIT 1
 ```

-> Note: Optional property may slow down performance while non-optional properties will improve the performance of instance query.
+> Note: Optional properties may slow down performance while non-optional properties will improve the performance of an instance query.

 ## Accessing composite properties